sonic-net/DASH/Documentation/dash-hld.md

 #### SDN and DPU High-Availability (HA)

 For **High Availability** (HA), the SDN controller selects the pair of cards and configures them identically.
 The only requirement on the card from the HA perspective is for the cards to setup a channel between themselves for flow synchronization.
 The synchronization mechanism is left for vendors to define and implement.
-For more information, see [High Availability]() document.
+For more information, see [High Availability and Scale]() document.

 ### DASH container

-The SDN controller communicates with a DASH device through a **[gNMI]() endpoint** served by a new DASH SDN agent **running inside a new SONiC DASH container**.
+The SDN controller communicates with a DASH device through a **[gNMI](https://github.com/Azure/DASH/wiki/Glossary#gnmi) endpoint** served by a new DASH SDN agent **running inside a new SONiC DASH container**.

 In particular
 - The **SONiC orchagent** will be enhanced to translate these objects into **SAI_DB objects**, including the new **DASH-specific SAI objects**.